Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Method: Uncertainty-Guided Exploration

 \paragraph{Winner selection and particle redistribution} When at least one particle survives the \innersteps rollout, the algorithm redistributes computational effort by identifying ``winners.'' \begin{enumerate}[nosep, leftmargin=*]\item \emph{Winner selection:} The algorithm identifies the \alive particles with the maximum accumulated reward.
-Among these, it selects the particle with the highest epistemic uncertainty $U(s)$ (\cref{line:winner}).
+Among these, it selects the particle with the highest uncertainty $U(s)$ (\cref{line:winner}).
 This prioritizes high-value, under-explored states; in environments with sparse rewards (like the ones in our experiments), uncertainty is often the primary criterion for selection. \item \emph{Pruning:} All \dead particles are immediately reset to the winner's state (\cref{line:prune}).
 This prunes failed branches and redirects those resources to the current frontier.
 Non-winner \alive particles continue independent trajectories to maintain local diversity.\end{enumerate}

 \paragraph{Group consolidation} At the conclusion of the $K$ \outersteps, the algorithm performs an additional synchronization to consolidate progress.
-We identify a single population winner based on accumulated reward and uncertainty as described in \cref{item:winnerselection}.
-Unlike the mid-iteration particle redistribution (i.e., after the \innersteps) where only \dead particles are redistributed, this phase resets the entire population to the state of this single winner (\cref{line:single}).
-This collapses the group to the most promising node found during the iteration, ensuring subsequent search begins from the frontier of discovered states.
+We identify a single group winner based on accumulated reward and uncertainty as in \cref{item:winnerselection}.
+Unlike the mid-iteration redistribution, where only \dead particles are reset, this step collapses the entire group to the winner's state (\cref{line:single}), ensuring the next iteration begins from the most promising frontier discovered so far.